LPeng625/BiReNet/README.md

 `python test_BiReNet_Mas.py`

 ### 3.Acknowledgments
-We thank the authors of [RCFSNet](https://github.com/CVer-Yang/RCFSNet) and LinkNet for their open-source codes.
+We thank the author of [RCFSNet](https://github.com/CVer-Yang/RCFSNet) for open-source code.